GRTLCollaboration/GRFolres/paper/paper_for_GitHubpreview/paper_for_GitHubpreview_with_references.md

 itself uses the open source Chombo framework ([33](#ref-Adams:2015kgr)) for solving partial differential equations (PDEs).

-In the following sections we discuss the key features, motivations and applications of the code.
+In the following sections we discuss the key features, motivations, and applications of the code.

 # Key features